 So what do your clients want to know?

 1. Clients want to be informed.
 Sure, they want to make their own choices about where to give.
-But they expect that their advisors will partner with knowledgable experts, such as professionals at a community foundation, to help guide them in how to carry out their wishes within the Internal Revenue Service's guidelines.
+But they expect that their advisors will partner with knowledgeable experts, such as professionals at a community foundation, to help guide them in how to carry out their wishes within the Internal Revenue Service's guidelines.

 2. Clients want to know what options are available to them if they want to give closely-held stock, real estate, or other hard-to-value assets.
 They also want to work with people who are watching the latest news out of Washington about tax law changes that might impact giving.